seek-oss/skuba/.changeset/forty-hornets-argue.md

 'skuba': patch
 ---

-tsconfig: Make noUnusedLocals and noUnusedParameters false
+tsconfig: Turn off [`noUnusedLocals`](https://www.typescriptlang.org/tsconfig#noUnusedLocals) and [`noUnusedParameters`](https://www.typescriptlang.org/tsconfig#noUnusedParameters)

-Skuba is already using Seek's ESLint config which has a [rule](https://eslint.org/docs/latest/rules/no-unused-vars) which works for both function and types.
-We do not need both tools to do the same thing.
-ESLint has better support for ignoring files if needed.
+[SEEK's ESLint config](https://github.com/seek-oss/eslint-config-seek) has a [rule](https://eslint.org/docs/latest/rules/no-unused-vars) which works for both function and types.
+We do not need both tools to do the same thing and ESLint has better support for ignoring files if needed.